 She says she just pours a bit more water and after brewing, she waits around a minute for all the sediment to gather at the bottom of her 6-cup.

-After sipping the coffee, she leaves a tiny bit of water at the bottom where the residuals are, and throws what’s remained away in the sink.
+After pouring the coffee, she leaves a tiny bit of it at the bottom where the residuals are, and throws the remainder away into the sink.

-This way no coffee fines will find their way to your cup.
+This way she makes sure no fines will find their way to her cup.

-But bear in mind that when I say sediment.
-There isn’t near as much as what’s left after using a French Press though.
+With that being said, when it comes to coffee sediment, there isn’t near as much as what’s left after using a French Press.

 I have this reusable filter myself and I’m quite happy with how it works.